hotosm/fmtm/docs/DEV-2.-Backend.md

 ## 1. Start FMTM with Docker

 The easiest way to get up and running is by using the FMTM Docker deployment.
-Docker creates a virtual environment, isolated from your computer's environment, installs all necessary dependencies, and creates a container for each the database, api, and frontend.
+Docker creates a virtual environment, isolated from your computer's environment, installs all necessary dependencies, and creates a container for each the database, the api, and the frontend.
 These containers talk to each other via the URLs defined in the docker-compose file and your env file.

 ### 1A: Starting the Containers

 1. You will need to [Install Docker](https://docs.docker.com/engine/install/) and insure that it is running on your local machine.
-2. From the command line: navigate into the top level directory of the FMTM project.
+2. From the command line: navigate to the top level directory of the FMTM project.
 3. From the command line run: `docker compose build`
 4. Once everything is built, from the command line run: `docker compose up -d`